VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In context of the above case:

-1. Identify the two different types of capital market being referred to by quoting lines from the para.
+different types of capital market being referred to by quoting lines from the

-2. State any four differences between the two different types of capital markets as identified in part (1).
+differences between the two different types of capital markets as identified in

 Answer:

-· Secondary Market: “Ajay was inclined to buy existing securities of the other companies to build his investment portfolio.”
+inclined to buy existing securities of the other companies to build his

 BASIS